ivanhofer/typesafe-i18n/README.md

 ### tempPath

 Folder where the watcher can store temporary files.
 These files are generated when your base locale is analyzed and the types are generated.
 The folder will be cleared, after the types were generated.
-So make shure you use an empty folder, if you change this option.
+So make sure you use an empty folder, if you change this option.